hikeventures/hikeventures.github.io/_posts/reviews/2013-07-19-waterproof-maps.markdown

 ---

 ## Features
 Calazo maps are lightweight, waterproof, quality maps which are easily foldable.
 The are more durable than normal maps and come with a good print quality.
-Also the price is quite attactive and sometimes even cheaper than regular maps.
+Also the price is quite attractive and sometimes even cheaper than regular maps.

 <a href="https://www.flickr.com/photos/90204224@N07/9323537337"><img src="https://c4.staticflickr.com/8/7424/9323537337_1596bcb905_b.jpg" width="1024" height="683" alt="Calazo Waterproof Map"></a>